 The infraspinatus muscle tendon is sometimes separated from the capsule of the shoulder joint by a bursa.
 An accessory muscle of the biceps brachii may be confused with a split tear along the biceps tendon.
 There is some variability of the location that the rotator cuff muscles insert on the proximal humerus.

-Pathology affecting the rotator cuff muscles is common and their surgical intervention is routinely performed in patients who have failed conservative treatment for a variety of pathologies which include full and partial thickness rotator cuff tears and subacromial impingement syndrome.
+Rotator cuff injuries and tendon degeneration are a result of multifactorial processes and pathological changes, both of which affect the quality of tendons.
+A pathology affecting the rotator cuff muscles is common and their surgical intervention is routinely performed in patients who have failed conservative treatment for a variety of pathologies which include full and partial thickness rotator cuff tears and subacromial impingement syndrome.
 Subacromial decompression with rotator cuff debridement and acromioplasties are performed in cases of subacromial impingement and provide increased clearance for the supraspinatus tendon.

 Arthroscopic procedures can be used to access the shoulder joint and repair the rotator cuff muscles.
 There are several port sites that are used to access the joint and they are made in relation to bony landmarks and pass between or through the muscles of the shoulder.
 Posterior access is attained by making a port site that allows access to the joint by passing between the infraspinatus muscle and the teres minor muscle or directly through the infraspinatus muscle.
 Anterior access is obtained by passing a portal through the pectoralis major and the deltoid muscle.
 Lateral access is obtained by placing a portal directly through the deltoid muscle.

 Surgical repair of individuals with partial thickness rotator cuff tears refractory to conservative management as well as full-thickness cuff tears is typically done arthroscopically.
 The torn tendon(s) are repaired by anchoring them back to the humerus, their original insertion site.